radiomicsgroup/SpinFlowSim/networks/README.md

 # Capillary networks for vascular dMRI signal synthesis

 SpinFlowSim was showcased on vascular networks reconstructed from 2D histological images.
 The networks were drawn manually, tracing visible capillaries in 11 stained liver biopsies.

-The SpinFlowSim dataset consists of **15 vascular networks**:
+We have drawn **15 vascular networks** on human liver biopsies, as detailed in our [preprint](https://doi.org/10.1101/2024.07.15.24310335):

 <div align="center">
   <img src="https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/imgs/nets.png" width="950" height="auto">
 </div>

-The network dataset has been augmented to 1500 realizations by varying input flow in [1.5 × 10⁻⁴ ; 5.5 × 10⁻³] mm³/s and inlet/outlet nodes.
+For each network, we varied the input volumetric flow rate (VFR) in [1.5 × 10⁻⁴ ; 5.5 × 10⁻³] mm³/s and inlet/outlet nodes (10 input VFRs × 10 unique pairs of inlet/outlet), for a total of 100 realisations per network.
+This lead to **a total of 1500 vascular networks, which we include here in our repository**.
 You can start running SpinFlowSim by choosing from any of the 1500 network realizations (in binary `.bin` format) stored within this folder, and synthesising corresponding diffusion MRI (dMRI) signals for any protocol of interest.
 In [this tutorial](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/tutorial1.md) we show how.

 ### Directory Description